KiandaBPM/docs/content/docs/platform/rules/sharepoint/create-anonymous-link.md

 In advance of using the **Create anonymous link**, in your process you need to have created at least one or more forms.
 The create anonymous link rule also requires two control fields.
 A **file control** in order to store a file which you want to share and a **text box control** for storing the generated link.
 You can also create another text box or a number field to store the link duration, this field is optional but can be a good idea if you want to customise the duration of the link dynamically.

 - **File field** - used to store the file which you want to create a link to.
-To learn how to create a file filed go to [File upload control](/docs/platform/controls/input/file-upload/).
+To learn how to create a file field go to [File upload control](/docs/platform/controls/input/file-upload/).
 - **Text box field** - used to store the generated anonymous link which can be shared with other users.
 To learn how to create a text box field go to [Text box control](/docs/platform/controls/input/textbox/).
 - **Text box or Number field (optional)** - allows you to determine  the duration of the link in hours.
-To learn hot to create a number field go to [Number control](/docs/platform/controls/input/number/).
+To learn how to create a number field go to [Number control](/docs/platform/controls/input/number/).

 ## How to use